-They would be able to discern a difference in DAC A vs. B if they only had X headphones, or Y cables, or the amp that gives handjobs if you ask nicely enough.
+They would be able to discern a difference in DAC A vs. B if only they had X headphones, Y cables, or the amp that gives handjobs if you ask nicely enough.

 This sort of thing is ruining audio in my opinion.

 I think according to the pure definition of the word, we’re all audiophiles if we all love sound.